 Broker ownership transparency

-Ownership structure of Halifax is public, everyone can check the owners of the company on their website, which adds to their safety scores.
+Ownership structure of Halifax is public, everyone can check the owners of the company on their website, which adds to their reliability scores.

 Broker management transparency

-Halifax has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and safety.
+Halifax has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and reliability.

 Broker is audited by the Big Four

-Halifax is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY),which guarantees another depth of safety.
+Halifax is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY).

 Want to stay in the loop?

 Sign up to get notifications about new BrokerChooser articles right into your mailbox.

 Now that we have gone through the most frequent and - as we think - most important reliability aspects of Halifax, we can say that Halifax is great in reliability, since it fulfils most of the important criteria mentioned above.
 We hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.